 4. Buffalo Central Terminal - United States

 Buffalo Central Terminal was once a railroad station in Buffalo, active from 1929 to 1979.
 The station is a 17-story art deco style building which was designed for the New York Railroad.
-The station was always large throughout its history and served 200 trains daily.
-The station entered decline after the World War II.
+The station was always large throughout its history and at its height served 200 trains daily.
+However, traffic at Buffalo Central Terminal began to decline after World War II.
 The passenger revenue generated by the station reduced greatly, and in 1966, parts of the station were demolished.
 The rise in the use of automobile contributed to the low revenues for the station.
-In 1979, the last train departed the station at 4 pm leading to its closure.
+In 1979, the last train departed the station at 4 pm.
 Buffalo Central Terminal is now owned by Central Terminal Restoration Corporation which is determined to restore the terminal.

 3. Michigan Central Station - United States

-Michigan Central Station was a passenger intercity rail depot for Michigan.
+Much like the earlier entry, Michigan Central Station was a passenger intercity rail depot for Michigan.
 It was built to replace the depot in Detroit which was shuttered by fire in 1913.
-Michigan Central Station remained in service from 1914 to January 1988 at the cessation of the Amtrak services.
+Michigan Central Station remained in service from 1914 to January 1988 when the last Amtrak train left the tracks.
 Minor renovation works have been done, but no substantial renovation of the building has taken place.
 The station has featured in several films including Transformers, the Island, and Batman V Superman.
 The owners of Michigan Central Station are finding it difficult to renovate the building without the idea of what it will be used for.